akashkaintura/Akash-kaintura-website/README.md

 > This is a tool you can use to experiment with querying data (here, provided mainly by `./src/resume/resume.yaml`).
 Learn more about using this tool in [this Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

-Open the `Akash- kaintura-Website` directory in your code editor of choice and explore the code!
+Open the `Akash-kaintura-website` directory in your code editor of choice and explore the code!
 Make some edits to `.js` files.
 Save your changes and the browser will update in real time!